gokilavanis/Vehicular_Detection_using_R-CNN/README.md

 After extracting images from the video we use a crop_data.m file we store the images in a separate folder and label it as

 0 in different vehicles.
-1 cars.
+1 for cars.
-2 of two wheels.
+2 for two wheels.
-4 in Heavy vehicles.
+3 for Heavy vehicles.
-3 on non-motor vehicle items.
+4 for non-motor vehicle items.

-The file provided is:
+The files provided are:
 The following model launch files:

 train_project.py: Used for data training.